-- Unknown substances in cabinets and closets.
-Can you name every solid, liquid or powder stored in your workplace?
+- Unknown substances.
+Can you name every solid, liquid or powder stored in your cabinets and closets?
 Do you know how long it’s been there?
 Is it being stored at the right temperature, in the right container?
 Chances are, there’s a bottle or can of something you can’t identify.
-So designate a safety team to clean out storage areas and properly dispose of mystery substances that could be flammable or poisonous.
+Designate a safety team to clean out storage areas and properly dispose of mystery substances that could be flammable or poisonous.

-- Lack of knowledge and training on safety equipment.
+- Lack of knowledge and training.
 You may have the fire extinguishers and defibrillators, but does your team know how to use them?
 Bring in professionals to train your team on how and when to employ these devices.